-The Board's assets and deferred outflows of resources exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by \$302,700,456 (net position).
-Of this amount, \$32,956,805 (unrestricted net position) is available to meet the Board's ongoing obligations to citizens and creditors.
+The Board's assets and deferred outflows of resources exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by \$310,208,617 (net position).
+Of this amount, \$34,459,246 (unrestricted net position) is available to meet the Board's ongoing obligations to citizens and creditors.

-The Board's total net position increased by \$5,107,033 during fiscal year 2019.
-This increase can be attributed to capital contributions, grant revenues, and an increase in operating revenues.
+The Board's total net position increased by \$7,508,161 during fiscal year 2020.
+This increase can be attributed to capital contributions and an increase in operating revenues.

-Interest revenue received for the current year was \$1,030,925 and increased \$623,019 from the previous fiscal year.
-The yield on bank certificates of deposit ("CDs") remained constant during the fiscal year at 0.28% on 90-day CDs and returns on WYO-STAR fund investment yields increased from 1.715% at the beginning of the fiscal year to 2.32% at fiscal year end.
-The increased WYO-STAR yield accounted for the increase in return as compared to the previous fiscal year.
-Rates are expected to remain constant for the first half of fiscal year 2020.
+Investment income received for the current year was \$872,696 and decreased \$158,229 from the previous fiscal year.
+The yield on bank certificates of deposit ("CDs") remained constant during the fiscal year at 0.28% on 90-day CDs.
+The CD's were withdrawn at maturity and moved to WYO-STAR II as it offers a higher yield of 7.37% at fiscal year end.
+Returns on WYO-STAR I fund investment yields decreased from 2.32% at the beginning of the fiscal year to 2.16% at fiscal year end.
+The COVID-19 economic crisis and the reduction in investments to pay down debt accounted for the decrease in return as compared to the prior fiscal year.
+Rates are expected to decline for the first half of fiscal year 2021.

-Operating revenue for the Waterworks Fund decreased \$1,896,553 and the Sewer Fund increased \$781,120 during the fiscal year.
-The revenue decrease in the water operating revenue was largely due an extremely wet season in the fall of 2018 and spring of 2019, which limited outdoor irrigation.
-Revenue increases in the sewer operating revenue were attributed to a 3% rate increase effective January 1, 2019.
+Operating revenue for the Waterworks Fund increased \$1,799,213 and the Sewer Fund increased \$110,940 during the fiscal year.
+The revenue increase in the waterworks operating revenue was largely due to dryer weather in the summer of 2020 increasing outdoor irrigation and a 3% rate increase effective January 1, 2020.
+Revenue increases in the sewer operating revenue were attributed to a 5% rate increase effective January 1, 2020.

-The total indebtedness of the Board decreased \$4,272,854 (6.2%) from \$68,303,303 to \$64,030,449 during the current fiscal year due a decrease in loan advances and by debt service payments.
+The total indebtedness of the Board decreased \$9,338,891 (14.6%) from \$64,030,449 to \$54,691,558 during the current fiscal year due a decrease in loan advances, debt service payments and retirement of debt by paying off three water loans.
 For additional information, please refer to Note 4 of the financial statements.